ajcr/ajcr.github.io/_posts/2019-12-1-Using-J-to-approximate-pi.md

 __...this is tedious and surely more effort than necessary for a simple pattern.__

-Here we have a compelling reason to learn a language that allows us to express and extend computional patterns with minimal effort.
+Here we have a compelling reason to learn a language that allows us to express and extend computational patterns with minimal effort.

 I want to focus on the [J programming language](https://www.jsoftware.com/#/) and one of its many clever abstractions: hooks.
 This is not-too-difficult to learn and will make swathes of repetitive mathematical expressions typable in a dozen or so characters.
 Once you get the hang of the language, it's a great replacement for a scientific calculator.

-You can even get a free [J interpretor app](https://apps.apple.com/us/app/j-programming-language/id532587550) for your phone.
+You can even get a free [J interpreter app](https://apps.apple.com/us/app/j-programming-language/id532587550) for your phone.

 Before you read on, I should tell you that I myself am very much a beginner in J. This fact should: